Our impact

 of local authorities who engaged with our work say it has enhanced their knowledge and competencies to take actions

-businesses supported to adopt or scale viable and attractive circular business models across London
+businesses supported to adopt or scale circular business models with our team giving 425 hours of advice, training and brokerage across the year